Are Viatical Proceeds Taxable?

 Finally, it’s important to consider that some life insurance payouts can trigger the estate tax.
 If you don’t take a viatical settlement and your life insurance pays out after your death, your beneficiaries don’t have to pay any income tax on the payout.
 However, the value of the life insurance settlement becomes part of your estate.
 As of 2018, if your estate is worth more than $11 million, you have to pay estate tax, and that tax may be applied to the amount of your life insurance settlement as well.
 Taking a viatical settlement upfront ensures that you avoid that tax.

 To learn more about the benefits of viatical settlements, contact us directly by calling 877-421-0148.
 Our counselors are available to help you discover the best way to protect your finances and your family.
-If you’re ready to get started now, answer a few simple questions for a free estimate online.
+If you’re ready to get started now, answer a few simple questions to instantly see if you qualify.